 - You will submit the completed milestone every week.

-- Each weekly milestone is assigned equal weight in determining the final grade for the class.
+- Each weekly milestone is assigned with equal weight for your final grade of the class.

 - If an assignment is submitted multiple times before the deadline, only the most recent submission will be graded.